 Our officers provide personalised housing options suited to your needs.
 Further details is available on the housing options page.
 As well as looking at housing solutions, it also offers information and links to other services, which could impact on your housing options, such as the Welfare Rights Hub, employment and training, and support services etc.

 To make a housing options appointment please contact the Team offices for appointments between 9.30am and 4.30pm.
-At present these appointments will be done by phone or by a suitable digital platform.
 Current contact information is available on the Housing options and Homeless page.

 There are also a number of Registered Social Landlords (RSLs) in West Dunbartonshire Council, who can provide housing opportunities.
 Each RSL has its own individual allocations policy and points system, although most are based on a needs assessment.
 They provide varying types of accommodation from mainstream housing to amenity and sheltered housing.

 Some of the RSL also offer shared equity properties to purchase, further information is available on the low cost home ownership page.